GinoBiasioli/AI-Agent-for-Customer-Retention/README.md

 # AI Agent for Customer Retention and Campaign Automation

 This project turns raw customer transactional data into lifecycle marketing strategy and campaign execution.
-It samples real customer records, derives CRM-ready attributes such as churn risk and lifecycle stage, infers the most relevant campaign goal, and generates a three-email sequence for each selected customer.
+It samples real customer records, derives CRM-ready attributes such as churn risk and lifecycle stage, and determines the most relevant campaign objective.

+The final step uses the OpenAI API to generate structured, multi-step email campaigns, transforming customer insights into actionable marketing output.